Carricaner/redis-implement/README.md

     - must not reply on `External`
     - must communicate with `External` through `Interface`
     - needs unit tests
-    - in this way, we can extract `Core` part and place it elsewhere with ease.
+    - in this way, we can extract `Core` part and place it elsewhere with ease, which makes microservices possible.
 - `External`
     - responsible for communicating with the outside world
     - includes: